My Brother Blew a Horn

 in an envelope sealed at every seam

-by blood red tape that will never fade to brown
+by blood red tape that will never

 or be scrubbed away.